-Cloud computing security refers to the technical discipline and processes that IT organizations use to secure their cloud-based infrastructure.
-Through a cloud service provider, IT organizations can outsource management of every aspect of the technology stack, including networking, servers, storage, virtualization, operating systems, middleware, runtime, data and applications.
-Cloud computing security includes the measures that IT organizations take to secure all of these components against cyber attacks, data theft and other threats.
+Cloud computing security is the technical discipline and processes to secure an IT organization’s cloud-based infrastructure.
+Through a cloud service provider, IT organizations can outsource the management of every aspect of the technology stack, including networking, servers, storage, virtualization, operating systems, middleware, runtime, data and applications.
+Cloud computing security includes IT organizations' measures to secure these components against cyber attacks, data theft and other threats.

-IT organizations and the cloud service providers they do business with share responsibility for implementing security controls to protect applications and data that are stored or deployed in the cloud.
-These controls include a variety of measures for reducing, mitigating or eliminating various types of risk: the creation of data recovery and business continuity plans, encrypting data, and controlling cloud access are all security controls.
+IT organizations and the cloud service providers they do business with share responsibility for implementing security controls to protect applications and data stored or deployed in the cloud.
+These security controls include a variety of measures for reducing, mitigating, or eliminating various types of risk.
+The creation of data recovery and business continuity plans, encrypting data, and controlling cloud access are all security controls.

 While many types of cloud computing security controls exist, they generally fall into one of four categories.